EU Pay Transparency Directive requirements: obligations, employee rights, and how to comply

 Compliance requires work across four areas, and you should be moving on all of them now if you haven't started.

-• Connect compensation to performance data.
-The directive doesn't just ask whether gaps exist.
-It asks why.
-Article 4.3 lists acceptable justification factors: skills, effort, responsibility, working conditions, and performance level.
+Connect compensation to performance data.
+The directive doesn't just ask whether gaps exist, it asks why.
+Article 4.4 lists the criteria for assessing equal value: skills, effort, responsibility, and working conditions, plus any other factors relevant to the specific role.
+Performance may qualify under that last category, but only if documented objectively.
 If your performance management system lives in a separate tool from your compensation data, you'll struggle to make that connection when a regulator or employee representative asks for it.
 Standalone audit tools identify gaps but can't justify them.
 Mirro connects compensation data, performance reviews, objectives, and engagement insights in one system, so you build the documented evidence trail that justifies your pay decisions as part of your regular workflow.

 For the month-by-month compliance checklist covering January through June 2026, with action items and common pitfalls for each stage, see our EU Pay Transparency Directive deadlines and compliance checklist.